 Like several Disney games I have attempted (again primarily because they have been free with Gold or GamePass), this game has a few surprisingly difficult achievements, only enhanced by a few bugs in the game.
 But what this game really kills you on is the grind.
 There is a lot of walking around the park to find hidden things, a lot of repeating the same “ride” levels, and just a grind overall.
 Expect to play a lot of rides often, expect to fail, and expect to get frustrated with all the collectibles.

-It’s also not hard in the way that say Dark Souls is.
+It’s not hard in the way that say, Dark Souls is.
 Rather hard in that, the controls can be wonky, and there is a tiny window for a lot of the in-ride collectibles.
 So it ends up with a lot of repetition but no real learning curve to make it better, just trial and error and a whole lot of luck.

 Also, be prepared to uninstall and reinstall the game a lot because bugs do happen.
-Also, pay close attention to whether or not the autosave feature is working.
+Pay close attention to whether or not the autosave feature is working.
 It will randomly turn off, and if you aren’t checking that corner for the little symbol, you might not notice until you miss a lot.
 Another thing that can make it difficult is there is a score for each ride needed for achievements shown through filling up stars.
 It can be deceiving, and you might think you’ve hit five stars but haven’t.
 I ended up having to replay a lot of levels to determine which ones I had not actually gotten five on because it only looked like it.

 I can’t actually say I regret this game.
-It was a great background grind as mentioned and cute enough that it appealed.
-But damn is it frustrating, and so many hours, for what should be such a simple game.
+It was a great background grind, as mentioned, and cute enough that it appealed.
+But damn, is it frustrating, and so many hours, for what should be such a simple game.